 The accident lawyer team at Robinson & Kole helps clients recover compensation for all types of personal injury claims, including third-party claims of injured workers and slip-and-fall premises liability cases.
 From our Bellingham office, we help clients throughout the State of Washington.
 For our Spanish-speaking clients, our bilingual team members make it easy to work with us.

 Since 1979, Robinson & Kole has been devoted to helping clients recover compensation for all manner of accidents and workplace injuries.
 All five of our attorneys have extensive courtroom experience and the knowledge and skills to help you navigate through the entire auto accident claim process.
-Our attorneys collaborate on case strategy and problem solving, so you benefit from the collective experience of our legal team that represents more than 100 years handling these types of claims.
+Our accident attorneys collaborate on case strategy and problem solving, so you benefit from the collective experience of our legal team that represents more than 100 years handling these types of claims.

 A worker who receives workers’ compensation (L&I) for on-the-job injuries cannot sue their employer or a co-employee, even if the injury was the result of negligence by the employer or fellow worker.
 However, the law in Washington State gives the injured worker the right to bring a personal injury claim against a third party whose negligence caused the work injury.
 Third-party claims are governed by specific state statutes.

 A third-party claim can arise when a worker is injured in an auto accident or truck accident or by a property owner’s negligence, defective equipment, or negligence of an on-site general or sub-contractor other than the worker’s employer.
 Other types of accidents can also give rise to a third-party personal injury claim.